graffitiwriter/vercel-portfolio/pages/posts/linux-upskill.md

 ## The Linux Upskill Challenge
 With Windows dragging my computer to a halt and constantly hamstringing itself with lengthy updates, I bought a second SSD and installed Ubuntu on my desktop PC.
 I've run Linux a lot in the past, primarily to give old hardware a bit more life.
 But this was the first time I'd used it on my primary (and work) machine.

-Not to drop too many spoilers, but it's been fantastic.
-My computer is fast in every respect, and I've not looked back once.
+It's been fantastic.
+My computer is fast and reliable in every respect, and I've not looked back once.
+But Linux takes a bit more effort when you want to customise things, and to fix them when customisations don't go as planned (which they never do, of course!).

+Of all the social media platforms I work on, Reddit is about the only one I use personally.
+I spend a lot of time on there, and luckily I was already aware of the Linux Upskill Challenge.

 ### h3 Heading